Ketamine Category: Dissociative drugs

 - You could feel chilled, relaxed and happy

-- Some people can feel energised
+- Some people can feel energised or stimulated

 - You can have an ‘out of body’ experience or sense of detachment

 - You may have hallucinations

 - You may feel sick or vomit, especially if used with alcohol

 - Ketamine can affect your balance and coordination

 There may be potential for dependency for some people.
-People who use ketamine regularly can develop a toleran, which means that more is needed to get the desired effects.
+People who use ketamine regularly can develop a tolerance, which means that more is needed to get the desired effects.

-What help is available?
+What support is available?

 Find a service here.